noxonsu/DAOwidget/README.md

-## Add this HTML widget to your site to enable trended feature for your ERC20 token - Governance and proposals
+## Dao widget -  Governance and proposals for your crypto token

 See the video:  https://drive.google.com/file/d/1R1ddQRevR7-gbe-87BMr0hKjbwf3zny-/view